beesbridge/beesbridge.github.io/docs/blogs/data-mapping/data_mapping_genai.md

     client.vector_stores.file_batches.upload_and_poll(
       vector_store_id=vector_store.id, files=files
     )

 ```

-> 	Note: The default chunking strategy for `file_search` uses a chunk size of 800 tokens with a 400-token overlap.
+> 💡 The default chunking strategy for `file_search` uses a chunk size of 800 tokens with a 400-token overlap.
 You can override this behavior by specifying a custom chunking_strategy.
 [Learn more](https://platform.openai.com/docs/assistants/tools/file-search#customizing-file-search-settings).

 To improve the performance of augmented context, we can add attribution to each file uploaded to the vector store.
 This can be used to filter the files based on the domain.
 For example, if you are interested in the `Claims` domain, you can add a `domain` field to each file uploaded to the vector store.
 This will help in filtering the files based on the domain when querying the vector store.